Lease Liability in IFRS 16 Sale and Leaseback — Leases

 (a) Recognize lease liability at present value (PV) of lease payments

-(b) Recognize the right of use (ROU) asset as a proportion of the carrying amount of asset retained by seller-lessee:
+(b) Recognize the Right of Use (ROU) asset as a proportion of the carrying amount of asset retained by seller-lessee:

 [ROU Asset = Carrying Amount of Asset * PV of Lease Payments/FV of Asset]